marksikaundi/coding-interview-challenge/02-case-study.md

 # System Architecture Case Study

-At Kuala Tech, we build enterprise level systems that are excellently designed, robust, flexible, extensible, and secure.
+At Kuaa Tech, we build enterprise level systems that are excellently designed, robust, flexible, extensible, and secure.
 For that reason, we place heavy emphasis on system architecture and would like to get an understanding of how you would design a system given requirements in a business domain.